Bucket intervals allow you to track data for calls

 The intervals also give you insight into

 how long callers are willing to wait before abandoning.
-Perhaps many callers do
+Many callers do

 not abandon until two minutes past the service level.
 This might indicate that